 This is especially true if the victim is suffering from headaches after their head has made direct contact with the power source.
 We recommend you seek medical attention if this occurs.

-What to do after an electric shock?
+What to do if you get an electric shock?

 After an electric shock it’s vital that victims seek and obtain medical treatment as soon as possible.
 This is advisable even if there are no visible injuries, such as external burns.